spacetelescope/pandokia/doc/source/runner_fctx.rst

 Overview
 -------------------------------------------------------------------------------

 FCTX is a C unit test framework.
 Everything you need to compile and run tests is included with Pandokia.
+It used to come from http://fctx.wildbearsoftware.com/ , but that site has been down for some time, so we have documentation at http://ssb.stsci.edu/testing/fctx .
-See http://fctx.wildbearsoftware.com/ or http://ssb.stsci.edu/testing/fctx for FCTX documentation.
+The github repository is at https://github.com/imb/fctx .

 In FCTX terms, the Pandokia interface is implemented as a "custom logger".
-To make your tests Pandokia-capable, you need to include pandokia_fct.h and use CL_FCT_BGN and CL_FCT_END to bracket your program instead of FCT_BGN and FCT_END.
+To make your tests Pandokia-capable, you need to include pandokia_fct.h instead of fct.h, which causes the custom logger to be installed.

 Here is a simple example: ::

     #include "pandokia_fct.h"

-    CL_FCT_BGN()
+    FCT_BGN()
     {
         FCT_QTEST_BGN(test_name_1)
         {